Drumil23/Drumil23/README.md

 - 👋 Hi, I’m @Drumil23
-- 👀 I’m interested in learning new things happening on the internet
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning compter vision, NPL, ML etc
-- 💞️ I’m looking to collaborate on LLMs

 <!---
 Drumil23/Drumil23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.